 This project is about learning how to use a dichotomous key to identify plants or animals.
 Through the process of creating their own dichotomous key and field guide the student will sharpen their observation and classification skills, both of which are necessary for success in upper level science courses.
 The student also builds an appreciation for nature through extended periods of observation.

+Learn how to make a dichotomous key.
 How can we use a dichotomous key to identify plants or animals?

 - Materials are available at the library, office supply store or from home

 - Tree, bird, fungus, amphibian, wildflower, etc. field guides

 - Study examples of dichotomous keys, like the ones below or others you might find in a field guide.
 There are a variety of ways you can design a dichotomous key, and they can be used to identify pretty much anything.
 Figure 1 below is a dichotomous key for types of potato chips, and Figure 2 is one for identifying organisms.

 - Practice making a dichotomous key with everyday items or people.
 Start with the most obvious features of the item and move to more specific statements.
 Remember, each statement must have 2 choices.
 For example you might start by creating a dichotomous key to identify students in your class.
 Begin with very general statements: Is the student male or female?
 Does the student have blue eyes or brown eyes?
 Does the student wear glasses?
 Etc. You can set up your key as a flow chart, or as a grid.